Skip to main content

 make LLVM=1 LLVM_IAS=1 -j$(nproc)

-Method 2: Set Environment Variables (Permanent): Add in /etc/portage/make.conf (Only affects kernel compilation):
+Method 2: Environment Variables (Permanent): Add to /etc/portage/make.conf (Only affects kernel build):

 # Compile kernel with LLVM/Clang